rlee287/testing/README.md

 # testing
-This is a testing repository to learn about GitHub
+This is a testing repository to learn how GitHub works

 Commit descriptions inspired by XKCD